-- CSX shall restore any adjacent properties that are disturbed during construction activities to their pre-construction conditions. - CSX shall consult with the National Geodetic Survey to locate any geodetic survey marker and, if necessary, assist in the relocation of the marker. - CSX shall consult with the U.S. Department of Agriculture, Natural Resources Conservation Service and complete any actions necessary to ensure compliance with the Farmland Protection Policy Act before beginning construction activities.
+- CSX shall restore any adjacent properties that are disturbed during construction ac ...vities to their pre-construction conditions. - CSX shall consult with the U.S. Department of Agriculture, Natural Resources Conservation Service and complete any actions necessary to ensure compliance with the Farmland Protection Policy Act before beginning construction activities.